IVSoftware/refresh-dgv-from-query-every-minute/readme.md

 3. Marshal the query result onto the UI thread to perform the DataGridView update.
 4. Synchronously wait a Task.Delay of on the background thread before performing the next query.

+It is not necessary to click [Run] or to have a run button at all.
+Just start the polling.

 ***
 **Initialize**
 Start the polling in the `MainForm` override of the `Load` event.